regiellis/civitai-models-cli-docker-image/README.md

 ## Dockerfile

-The `Dockerfile` is used to create a Docker image for the Civitai service.
+The `Dockerfile` is used to create a Docker image for the civitai-models-cli.
 It is based on the `debian:bullseye-slim` image and installs the necessary dependencies, including Python 3 and various Python packages.

 ### Key Steps in the Dockerfile